 Gin is a natural remedy for hay fever, beer can help your heart function better and lower cholesterol.
-Red wine is good for you (opens in new tab) because it contains powerful antioxidants.
+Red wine is good for you because it contains powerful antioxidants - despite the popularity of non-alcoholic wine.
 The list goes on and on.
-And while we all want to be told that our weekend tipple is actually having a positive effect on our health rather than an overwhelmingly negative one, the increasing numbers of people not drinking alcohol (opens in new tab) for health purposes would suggest that this isn't necessarily true.
+And while we all want to be told that our weekend tipple is actually having a positive effect on our health rather than an overwhelmingly negative one, the increasing numbers of people giving up alcohol for health purposes would suggest that this isn't necessarily true.

 So whether you're after a tipple that won't leave you looking for the best hangover cures the next day or a drink that causes the least amount of damage to your heart.
 We asked the experts to weigh in on the truth behind the popular health benefits of alcohol.

 Are there any health benefits of alcohol?

 Most people know, as much as we would like to think otherwise, alcohol is largely not good for us.

 Experts all agree that binge drinking is the biggest issue.
 It comes with the long-term risk of certain cancers, heart failure, stroke and high blood pressure, among other diseases.
 For women, binge drinking is more than three drinks on one day or more than seven drinks a week.
 Or for men (younger than 65), this is more than four drinks a day.
 Or more than 14 drinks a week.

 But there's certainly no harm in having a couple of drinks, Claire says, if you also live a healthy lifestyle.
 But will alcohol ever improve your life expectancy, cut the risks of developing heart disease substantially?
 Cure acne and get rid of your allergies?
 No, definitely not.
 Even the so-called 'good' properties in alcohol are so little in the final product that they could never win out against the negative effects of the ethanol.